Resilience and Wellbeing

-We offer a suite of programmes to increase resilience and well-being, and manage stress.
-Our unique approach includes working with horses to create powerful and transformational experiences.
+We have a suite of programmes to increase resilience and well-being, and manage stress.
+Our unique approach combines working with horses and scientifically valid tools to create powerful and transformational experiences.

 Horses sense and respond to subtle cues in our behaviour, particularly those that indicate we are becoming stressed or anxious.
-Horses provide instant, honest feedback in the moment by their responses.
-By interacting with horses, participants become more aware of their thoughts, emotions, behaviour, and the connections between them.
+Horses give instant, honest, feedback in the moment, through interacting with horses participants become more aware of their thoughts, emotions, behaviour, and the connections between them.
+Three core reasons working with horses to build resilience is so powerful are:

-- Build self-awareness of the signs and symptoms of stress
+- Awareness of the signs and symptoms of stress

 - Challenge and minimise stressful thoughts